Pesonet1/qgis_plugin_base/README.md

 ## Workspace file

-Depending on project it is usually needed to save template workspace for project.
+Depending on project it is usually desired to save template workspace for project.
 This can be included with the project files with type .qgs.
 Other possiblity is to use zipped version .qgz, but it makes following workspace file changes in version control difficult.

 ## User profiles